Shi-Research-Group/PoroNet/README.md

 7. "Pore_Surface_Area_Calculation":Calcultion of the surface area of pores.
 8. "Example_GCMC_input": Example RASPA2 simulation input files for H2 adsorption in MOFs.
 9. "GCMC_output": Results of GCMC simulation for H2 adsorption in selected MOFs and pores at cryogenic conditions (160 K/5 bar, 77 K/100 bar) and room temperature conditions (298 K/5 bar, 298 K/100 bar).
+10. “MOF-5.html”: an illustrative website showing the pore network structure of MOF-5.

 ## Reference
 Zheng C, Gopalan A, Shi K. PoroNet: An Inherently Interpretable Pore Graph Neural Network for Prediction of Gas Adsorption in Metal-Organic Frameworks.
 ChemRxiv.
 2025; doi:10.26434/chemrxiv-2025-gc17t.